 - You are not the only one bearing your name

-- There are information about you that are not ethical or professional
+- There is information about you that is not ethical or professional

 - Your name does not even exist in the search.
 (If you discover number 1)